-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, October 8, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, October 8, 2015.

 Arizona readers may be aware that Google, Inc. and MicroSoft Corp. have been involved in a patent war for quite some time.
 Recently, the two technological powerhouses decided to end their ongoing business litigation.
 However, neither party has agreed to refrain from filing new complaints should either company believe it to be necessary in the future.

 The technology that the two companies were fighting over included wifi, mobile phones and the Xbox game console, along with other MicroSoft Windows products.
 Any litigation surrounding Motorola Mobility and its patents was also dropped.
 Lenovo Group Ltd purchased Motorola Mobility from Google, though Motorola retained its patents.